 You’ll study current topics in areas of design including:

 You’ll develop skills in relevant multimedia software including Adobe Creative Cloud to ensure your practical skills are in line with the latest thinking and practices in digital media.

 We’ll teach you how to manage successful projects.
 This will begin with the assessment and selection of the appropriate tools and software applications for producing a digital media project.
 You'll also learn how to develop digital media and social media strategies.

 You’ll then study how to manage production teams and communicate effectively in a professional media environment.
 By the end of the programme you should be able to confidently navigate the complexity of the international digital media and creative industries.

-Assessment methods include interactive projects, design portfolios, presentations, essays, reports and a final dissertation and / or project.
+Assessment methods on our course include interactive projects, design portfolios, presentations, essays, reports and a final dissertation and / or project.

 You will be required to have:

 If you have a lower qualification grade but substantial relevant experience in the design, media or communications industries you're still encouraged to apply.
 You’ll be asked to provide a written summary of your work history demonstrating its relationship to the aims of the course.